 - After 20 minutes remove the tray from the oven.
 Remove the chicken to a plate and stir the veg so it gets evenly roasted.
 Replace the chicken back on the veg and put the tray back in the oven.
-Roast for a further 20 minutes (so 40 minutes in the oven in total)
+Roast for a further 20 minutes.
+(So that's 40 minutes in the oven in total.)

 - After the final 20 minutes, remove the tray from the oven and scatter with the lime quarters and fresh coriander.